hugoboss00/HeaterMeter/src/README.txt

 == Source Modification and Configuration ==
 Most configuration is found in hmcore.h.
 There defines used to control the inclusion of some features.
 To disable them insert // before the item you'd like to disable.
 This "comments out" the define and prevents it from being processed.
-HEATERMETER_SERIAL (baud)- Enable per-period temperature updates to be sent out the serial port as well as configuration changes via serial.
-The serial configuration protocol is handlde using the same URLs as ther web server, sent via serial, terminated with CR/CRLF/LF.
-HEATERMETER_RFM12 (band) - Enable the RFM12 device server.

 PIEZO_HZ (hertz) - Peak output frequency of the piezo alarm attached to the system.
 If not defined, build without sound support.
 SHIFTREGLCD_NATIVE - If defined, use original ShiftRegLCD code instead of SPIShiftRegLCD.
 "Native" mode is needed for HeaterMeter PCB version 3.1 and below.